 Leather is produced by tanning the raw animal skin.
 This is "chemically and mechanically processed so that it obtains new properties such as resistance to rot, permanent softness and temperature resistance" (according to G. Moog).
 Tanning agents react with the protein molecules (collagens) of the animal skin and thus prevent its decay in the long term.

-In the case of vegetable tanned leather, plant-based material with high tannin content is utilized (e.g. oak apples, chestnuts, oak bark, beech bark and fir bark).
-In earlier times, traditional vegetable tanning would take months or even years to complete but nowadays the tanning process has been accelerated to the point that it only takes a few days.
+Vegetable tanning uses vegetable substances with a high tannin content (e.g. gall apples, chestnuts, oak, beech and fir bark).
+Whereas traditional plant tanning used to take several months or even years, today the tanning process is accelerated and lasts only a few days.

 Mineral tanning, which replaced vegetable tanning in the middle of the 20th century, mainly uses chromium(III) salts extracted from chrome iron stone.
 Because the process takes only a few hours, about 85% of the leather is chrome tanned today.